palera1n/jbinit_old_old/README.md

 # jbinit
-based off jbinit by tihmstar, to compile just get a tar and wget binary, swing it in the root and run make.
+based off jbinit by tihmstar, run make to build.

 used in palera1n